Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Illustrative matching calculation

-• Label each cell and keep a simple test log.
+• Label cells and keep a written log

 FAQs